moveit/moveit2_tutorials/doc/how_to_guides/how_to_setup_docker_containers_in_ubuntu.rst

 4. Run the script.

-  There are 3 parameters for the script.
+  There are 3 parameters for the script:
-      - `name_of_the_container` : this is the name you wish to give the created container.
-For this guide, we will be naming the container `moveit2-galactic`.
+      - ``name_of_the_container`` : this is the name you wish to give the created container.
+For this guide, we will be naming the container ``moveit2-galactic``.
-      - `name_of_the_image` : if you are creating a fresh Docker container, provide the name of the Docker image here.
-For this guide, we will be using the image `moveit/moveit2:galactic-source`.
+      - ``name_of_the_image`` : if you are creating a fresh Docker container, provide the name of the Docker image here.
+For this guide, we will be using the image ``moveit/moveit2:galactic-source``.
 Further explanation of this parameter is provided in the `Further Reading` section.
-      - `using_gpu` : if ``true``, the Docker will be run using Nvidia GPU drivers.
+      - ``using_gpu`` : if ``true``, the Docker will be run using Nvidia GPU drivers.
 By default, this value is true.

   To run the script and use Nvidia GPU drivers